 - Coordinate delivery and distribution to teams prior to beginning of Fall season

 - Track uniform assignments as players are added to teams

 For puzzle enthusiasts!
 Organize 125 teams into 6 times slots on 17 fields around Glenview, while avoiding game conflicts for volunteers coaching multiple teams.

 - Establish the schedule with the UK Trainers

 - Promote the hidden gem of Glenview AYSO for player development

 - Track signups and communicate weather-related changes as necessary

 Volunteers assist with:

 - Photo Day.
 One Saturday and Sunday in the Fall.
 Help coordinate the teams on-site at Gallery Park.
-Make sure information about Photo Day procedures is disseminated to coaches and parents.
+Make sure information about Photo Day schedule is disseminated to coaches and parents.

 - Player/Parent Appreciation Day: One Saturday and Sunday in the Fall.
 Distribute goodies and information to players and parents. .

-- Tournament Management: Time commitment: 3-5 hours in early June.
-Help prepare for tournament weekend; enter and track team information and game standings on tournament days.
+- Tournament Management: Help prepare for the AreaFest games in the Fall and/or the U14 tournament weekend in the Spring.
+Enter and track team information and game standings on tournament days.